grenaud/dice/README.md

 TODO

-# DICE 2-Pop method: input data format
+# 2-Pop method: input data format

 DICE has two main demographic inference methods: the 2-pop method and the 3-pop method.
 The former is faster, but the latter allows for the inference of admixture between a present-day human population and the population to which the aDNA sample belongs.